tymyrddin/red-app/source/docs/pal/xxe.md

 ### Exploitability

 An attacker needs to exfiltrate the contents of the `/etc/hostname` file.
-A **malicious** DTD must be crafted and hosted on the exploit server and the **check stock** request must be tampered by adding a XML parameter entity. _Note: To prevent the Academy platform being used to attack third parties, our firewall blocks interactions between the labs and arbitrary external systems.
+A **malicious** DTD must be crafted and hosted on the exploit server and the **check stock** request must be tampered by adding a XML parameter entity. _Note: To prevent the Academy platform being used to attack third parties, the firewall blocks interactions between the labs and arbitrary external systems.
 To solve the lab, you must use Burp Collaborator's default public server._

 ----